KendallDoesCoding/mogul-christmas/README.md

 # mogul-christmas

-I was feeling bored so I made this basic HTML Project and I felt like keeping going with this fun project!, so for now there's 4 and a half releases, and more coming soon.
+I was feeling bored so I made this basic HTML Project and I felt like keeping going with this fun project!, so for now there's 8 and a half releases (counting small releases, for example code updates as a half, totally there's 9 releases), and more coming soon.

 # Important
 Ensure that the last youtube video you watched wasn't on mute, otherwise the autoplay on this site will be muted too.